philippe-heitzmann/Churn_Case_Study/README.md

 ### Churn Case Study Overview

 We tackle a case study on predicting churn at the single customer level for a Wealth Management business in order to produce an analytically-based strategy on how to deal with customer churn.
-This analysis was completed as part of a second round interview presentation given to senior management of this business within one week of receiving these case study materials.
+This analysis was completed as part of a second round interview presentation given to senior management of this business within one week of receiving these case study materials for a prospective employment opportunity.
 Please refer to the Jupyter notebook for the Python code that went into this analysis.
 All other files in this repo provide code to launch a simple Dash and Flask app to create a dashboard that visualizes our results and provides real-time machine learning predictions and rankings of customers by expected value of prescribing promotional activity to stem predicted customer churn.

 ### Analysis Summary